adjust/android_sdk/README.md

 ```

 Once the adjust SDK receives the info about the deep link content from the backend, it will deliver you the info about its
 content in this listener and expect the `boolean` return value from you.
-This return value indicates your decision on
+This return value represents your decision on
 whether the adjust SDK should launch the Activity to which you have assigned the scheme name from the deep link (like in
 the standard deep linking scenario) or not.

-If you return `true`, we will launch it and exact same scenario which is described in the [Standard deep linking scenario
-chapter](#deeplinking-standard) will happen.
-If you do not want the SDK to launch the Activity, you can return `false` from
+If you return `true`, we will launch it and the exact same scenario which is described in the [Standard deep linking scenario chapter](#deeplinking-standard) will happen.
+If you do not want the SDK to launch the Activity, you can return
-this listener and based on the deep link content decide on your own what to do next in your app.
+`false` from this listener and based on the deep link content decide on your own what to do next in your app.

 #### <a id="deeplinking-reattribution">Reattribution via deep links

 Adjust enables you to run re-engagement campaigns with usage of deep links.
 For more information on how to do that, please
 check our [official docs][reattribution-with-deeplinks].

-If you are using this feature, in order for your user to be
+If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to
-properly reattributed, you need to make one additional call to the adjust SDK in your app.
+the adjust SDK in your app.

 Once you have received deep link content information in your app, add a call to `Adjust.appWillOpenUrl` method.
 By making
 this call, the adjust SDK will try to find if there is any new attribution info inside of the deep link and if any, it will